Immunotherapy Study Results Offer Patients Hope

 Once inside the body, these reprogrammed T-cells attack a surface protein called mesothelin, which is found on cancer cells of patients with chest cavity diseases like mesothelioma.

-After more than four years of work, Dr. Adusumilli’s research team has good news: specific combinations of CAR T-cell therapy shrunk the tumors — without any toxic side effects.
+After more than four years of work, Dr. Adusumilli’s research team has good news: specific CART T-cell combinations shrunk the tumors — without any toxic side effects.

 The clinical trial began in 2015 and followed 21 people: 19 with malignant pleural mesothelioma, one with metastatic breast cancer, and one with metastatic lung cancer.
 Researchers injected each patient with a single dose of CAR T-cells.
 Some patients also received a drug to block an additional cell-surface protein called PD-1, which prevents the immune system from attacking cancer cells.

 To measure results, researchers tracked levels of CAR T-cells in the blood.
 They also used a mesothelin-related blood tumor marker and imaging scans to determine tumor growth spread or regression.

 In 13 patients, mesothelioma tumors shrunk significantly.
 Two of them experienced a complete metabolic response, a medical term that refers to the absence of all cancer cells, or “no evidence of disease.”
 One patient had curative-intent surgery after the CAR T-cell treatment.